The 10 Hidden IT Risks

 2.Zero-day Browser Exploits

-According to Symantec’s 2015 Internet Security Threat Report, an all-time high of 24 zero-day vulnerabilities were discovered in 2014.
-Other research published at the ACM Computer and Communications Security Conferences shows the typical attack lasts an average of 312 days.
+According to Google’s Threat Intelligence Group, 75 zero-day vulnerabilities were discovered in 2024.
+Historically, research published at the ACM Computer and Communications Security Conferences shows the typical attack lasts an average of 312 days.
 And, according to Computerworld it is costs only $90,000 for a hacker to buy a vulnerability that could cost your company millions.
-With zero-day exploits at an all-time high, and the vast majority of your line-of-business applications running in the browser, your company could be exposed to a threat.
+With zero-day exploits continuing to escalate, and the vast majority of your line-of-business applications running in the browser, your company could be exposed to a threat.
 Unless you have a strategy to address a zero-day exploit, you could face the shut-down of IT services in your enterprise.

 3.Unnecessary Attack Surface